-Life skills are abilities and behaviors that help you effectively deal with the events and challenges of everyday life.
+What are life skills, and why are they important?
+Life skills are the abilities and behaviors that help you deal effectively with the events and challenges of everyday life.
 They are the skills that allow you to handle everything from interactions with others to identifying and processing your emotions.

-Communication skills are critical for life and work.
-Communication refers to one’s ability to convey information to others, either verbally, in writing, and through body language.
+Communication skills are critical to life and work.
+Communication refers to one’s ability to convey information to others, either verbally, in writing, or through body language.
 These are important abilities in the workplace, no matter what your job.
 You need to be able to communicate with your employer, your colleagues, and your customers and clients.

 In life, you need to be able to get along with others.
 Cooperation is especially important at work.
 You need to be able to work well and get along with others in meetings, on team projects, and in other collaborative settings.